MGross21/armctl/README.md

 ## API Reference

+### Control Template

+The following methods are available to users of the library.

 | Method Name                  | Description                                                                 |
 |------------------------------|-----------------------------------------------------------------------------|
 | `move_joints(joint_positions, *args, **kwargs)` | Move the robot to specified joint positions.             |